Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Related Work

 \subsection{Dataset Distillation}

-Dataset distillation was initially regarded as a meta-learning problem~\cite{wang2018dataset}.
+Dataset distillation was initially regarded as a meta-learning problem~\cite{wang2018dataset,li2025dd,zhong2025rectified}.
 It involves minimizing the loss function of the synthetic dataset through a model trained on this dataset.
 Since then, several approaches have been proposed to enhance the performance of dataset distillation.
-One category of methods utilizes ridge regression models to approximate the inner loop optimization~\cite{nguyen2020dataset,nguyen2021dataset,zhou2022dataset}.
-To address the issue of data distribution bias in meta-learning, another category of methods selects an information space and computes proxy information to align the synthetic dataset with the original dataset.
-DC~\cite{zhao2021dataset} and DSA~\cite{zhao2021dsa} match the weight gradients of models trained on the real and synthetic dataset, respectively, while DM~\cite{zhao2023dataset}, CAFE~\cite{wang2022cafe} and DataDAM~\cite{sajedi2023datadam} focus on using feature distance between the two datasets as matching targets.
-MTT~\cite{cazenavette2022dataset} and TESLA~\cite{cui2023scaling} match the model parameter trajectories obtained from training on the real dataset and the synthetic dataset.

 Recent methods propose the decoupled distillation strategy and successfully extend the dataset distillation application to large-scale datasets.
 SRe$^2$L~\cite{yin2024squeeze} leverages a pre-trained classifier to compute the cross-entropy loss of the synthetic dataset for updates, while RDED~\cite{sun2024diversity} calculates the confidence of randomly cropped patches from the original images with a pre-trained classifier and concatenates them together to form the synthetic dataset.
 Recent methods~\cite{cazenavette2023generalizing,zhong2024hierarchical} have introduced GAN as a parameterization technique.
-While with the development of diffusion models, Minimax~\cite{gu2024efficient} and D$^4$M~\cite{su2024d} introduce the diffusion models to directly generate synthetic datasets, achieving promising performance.
+While with the development of generative models, the diffusion models are introduced to directly generate synthetic datasets, achieving promising performance~\cite{gu2024efficient,su2024d,chen2025influence,zhao2025taming,chan2025mgd}.
 However, existing diffusion-based methods are constrained by the implicit data distribution learned by diffusion models, leading to significant distributional bias in the synthetic dataset.
 In addition, aforementioned methods still fail to complete the distillation process in one pass for all settings.
 To address these issues, we utilize diffusion model to actively identify the most class-relevant regions in the original images, enabling an efficient dataset distillation process.